-Temperatures in all food storage areas should be checked at the beginning of each shift.
+Temperatures in all food storage areas should be checked and recorded at the beginning of each shift.
+Holding temperatures for cold and hot foods shall be checked and recorded every two hours.
 Hot food shall be reheated to 165 degrees if it falls below 135 degrees at any time.